Simon Jones (musician): Other musical projects

 After the breakup of The Verve in 1999, Jones later played bass and wrote songs for the short lived band The Shining, who former Verve bandmate Simon Tong also played with.
 They would release just one album in 2002 called True Skies.

 In 2003, Jones was the recording bassist for Howie Day on Day's second album, Stop All The World Now, on Epic Records.

 Since 2004, Jones has been an official member of the backing band for Cathy Davey.

 In November 2005, he performed with the Gorillaz live band playing guitar at the Manchester Opera House, as part of the Manchester International Festival, again alongside fellow Verve member Simon Tong.

 In 2015, Simon featured on the out of the hive Ep by Scottish band, boletes.

 Personal life

 Jones attended Rudston Road primary school in Childwall, Liverpool and moved to Wigan when he was 13 years old.
-He is married to Myra and has two sons.
+He is married to Myra and has two sons, Jude and Jonah.